טופז - לחברה אזרחית

 There is no more funding but the first milestone behind us.

-Good luck to all the entrepreneurs and partners and the vision: 5 such ships in the next 6 years when the State of Israel is a partner in their operation for disadvantaged populations in exploiting the sea resource to treat and cultivate them.
+Good luck to all the entrepreneurs and partners and the vision: 5 such ships in the next 6 years when the State of Israel is a partner in their operation for the disadvantaged populations in exploiting the sea resource for their care and cultivation.

-“They are women of all ages, from 18 to 100,” says Alkobi, “single mothers, including war refugees, widows, unemployed, uneducated, AIDS patients – all of them have a daily survival struggle. , The local language, so that we communicated mainly through dance, movement and creativity, and every meeting with them was accompanied by hugs, joy and dancing, we were amazed by the modesty that characterizes their lives and their homes: all they have are women who do not have too much, But they have everything, they are happy in part and have the ability to give, despite the shortage. “
+“They are women of all ages, from 18 to 100,” says Alkobi, “single mothers, including war refugees, widows, unemployed women, uneducated women, AIDS patients – all of them have a daily survival struggle. , The local language, so that we communicated mainly through dance, movement and creativity, and every meeting with them was accompanied by hugs, joy and dancing, and we were amazed by the modesty that characterizes their lives and their homes: All they have is a woman who does not have too much, But they have everything, they are happy in part and have the ability to give, despite the shortage. “